 Ricky Williams – NFL

 If you’re a big football fan you’ll know who ex-NFL player Ricky Williams is and how much interest he has in vegetarian food.
-He’s one of the few athletes in the world that even owns vegan-based restaurants to show his love and desire for a healthier lifestyle.
+He’s one of the few athletes in the world that even owns vegan-based restaurants to show his love and desire for a better lifestyle.

 Heather Mills – Disability Winter Sports